jp-chl/66DaysOfK8s/challenge/week06/day37/README.md

 total 0
 ```

-As you can see, no static Pods are running on the worker node.
+As you can see in this example, no static Pods are running on the worker node.

 ---